mcanthony/tonic-image-builder/docs/api/(M) LookupTableManager.md

 ## addLookupTable(name, range, preset) : LookupTable

 Create a new LookupTable for a given name, scalar range and which preset should be used.
-If no preset name is provided, the 'spectral' preset will be used.
+If no preset name is provided, the 'spectralflip' preset will be used.

 The method will return the newly created LookupTable instance.